oracle/oracle-database-operator/docs/ordsservices/examples/cc_zip_wallets.md

 # OrdsSrvs: Central Configuration with Shared ZipWallets

-This configuration allows you to store multiple zip wallets in a single Kubernetes Secret, which can then be referenced by different database pools defined in your Central Configuration Manager.
+This configuration allows you to store multiple zip wallets in a single Kubernetes Secret, which can then be referenced by different database pools defined in your Central Configuration Server.

 ### 1. Create the Shared Secret